How To Defend Against Sun Damage

 Wear Sunscreen Every Day

-Although recent research shows that only 14% of Men and 30% of Women in the US wear sunscreen daily, the Skin Cancer Foundation advocates wearing sunscreen every day as part of your routine.
+Although research shows that only 14% of Men and 30% of Women in the US wear sunscreen daily, the Skin Cancer Foundation advocates wearing sunscreen every day for all people.

 Follow these guidelines for sunscreen: